 GeneCards Summary for RBL1 Gene

 RBL1 (RB Transcriptional Corepressor Like 1) is a Protein Coding gene.
 Diseases associated with RBL1 include Retinoblastoma and Bilateral Retinoblastoma.
-Among its related pathways are Regulation of nuclear SMAD2/3 signaling and TP53 Regulates Transcription of Cell Cycle Genes.
+Among its related pathways are E2F transcription factor network and PI3K-Akt signaling pathway.
 GO annotations related to this gene include transcription factor binding.
 An important paralog of this gene is RBL2.

 UniProtKB/Swiss-Prot for RBL1 Gene